writethedocs/www/docs/conf/portland/2018/schedule.rst

 ~~~~~~~~~~~~

 Have in depth discussions about a large number of topics.
-This is scheduled in real time, so feel free to suggest your own session!
+This is scheduled on the day of, so feel free to suggest your own session!

 * **Where**: Lola's room, Crystal Ballroom
 * **When**: **9:40am-5:20pm**